ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 <a id="1204"></a>
 #### Trace Flag: 1204
-Function: Returns the resources and types of locks participating in a deadlock and also the current command affected.<br />
+Function: Returns the resources and types of locks participating in a deadlock and also the current command affected.
+Writes information about deadlocks to the ERRORLOG in a "text format"<br />
 Link: https://support.microsoft.com/help/832524<br />
 Link: [Docs Trace Flags]<br />
+Link: [Important Trace Flags That Every DBA Should Know]<br />
 Scope: global only